What happens after you kill a deer? Not many hunters know the answer to this question.

 Once you’ve found the trachea, disconnect it using the dominant hand.
 After cutting it off, pull the trachea tube downwards towards the deer’s bottom region.

 6. Take Out the Organs

-Removing the organs (the health benefits of organ meat) from the deer is a very crucial process.
+Removing the organs from the deer is a very crucial process.
 So if you want to gut a deer step by step, then make sure that you know this procedure well enough.

 As you pull the trachea tube downwards, start cutting the connecting tissues of all the entrails and organs.
 But please make sure that you pull out the organs in a single piece.
 The lungs and heart will be the first two organs to be pulled out from the chest cavity region.
 While the intestines and stomach the next two from the lower cavity region.

 After completing this procedure, go back to the starting point.
 Now cut from the back legs right down till the anus.
 This clearly exposes the pelvic region, which literally gives way to safely take out the bladder and the large intestine’s lower portion.